nicodewet/mvnz/README.md

 Telemetry using a scraping endpoint is not something we're building in right now, but it would be wise if one were to take this code to production.
 The latter would naturally include alerting.

+## Testing

+I'm not sure unit testing would be a good fit with the codebase as it is now, not just because we don't have a domain layer, but also because it would make refactoring harder (e.g. we may want to remove RestTemplate).

+I'm going to start with [wiremock](https://www.wiremock.io/what-is-wiremock) for the reasons I have explained above.
+This is a WIP.